top of page

 WELCOME TO ISPSL

-We advance enabling technologies designed to enhance predictive modeling, automation, optimization, and real-time decision-making for complex chemical, biological, energy, and food systems!
+We advance digital intelligence technologies designed to enhance predictive modeling, automation, optimization, and real-time decision-making for complex chemical, biological, energy, and food systems!

 The research in our lab focuses on developing intelligent frameworks and the corresponding computational tools needed for